 - Purchase the complete Expat Arrivals Germany Guide (PDF)

 Expats living in Germany will find the climate to be strikingly inconsistent when compared to the German stereotype for regularity and order.

 Weather in Germany changes frequently from day to day and even seasonal patterns vary from year to year.
 The northwest region of the country is generally the coldest, with temperatures increasing eastwards and southwards.
 On the whole, summers tend to be warm across Germany and winters cold.
 Extremes aren't common, but severe winters can sweep through the country every now and then.

 Spring can be slow to take shape and Indian summers reaching into October can make an appearance ever so often.
 Rainfall mostly occurs during the summer months, and expats who enjoy the drama of a thunderstorm will most likely find a few to watch from the window.

-Expats will find that the best way to prepare for weather in Germany is make a habit of checking local stations on a daily basis before leaving the house.
+Expats will find that the best way to prepare for the weather in Germany is to make a habit of checking local stations on a daily basis before leaving the house.